Writing from Photographs

 - INSPIRATION in the form of written lectures and a selection of readings

-After the course closes: you will receive a zip file containing all of the work you developed during the month.
-You’ll also continue to be a member of our Creative Nonfiction Writing Classes' Community Page.
-With this membership, you will be able to share writings and calls for submissions, recommend books, and stay connected with other writers.
+After the course closes, you will receive a zip file containing all of the course content and the work you developed during the month.
+You’ll also continue to be a member of our Creative Nonfiction Writing Classes' Community Page where you can share writings and calls for submissions, recommend books, and stay connected with other writers.

 Week 1: Images and Stories

 You will look at how writers find stories in photographs and consider how the simplicity of a photo can prompt a variety of writerly paths.
 Through directed prompts, you will experiment with low-stakes writings inspired by your own photographs.

 Week 2: Incomplete Photographs

 A photograph is as much about what it captures as what it leaves out.
 In this second week, you will explore and experiment with turning a self-selected photograph from image to scene.
 In this process, you will consider the particulars of description, voice, and writerly presence.

 Like the focus of a camera lens, a personal essay asks us to make decisions about the details and subject of a piece.
 In this week, you will explore ways of using focused and nuanced details to expand and give depth to the writing you have been developing.